cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 [image]

-Modification in the 48th line from ClusterIp to LoadBalancer [image]
+Modification in the 48th line from ClusterIP to LoadBalancer [image]

 Edit the Grafana service